Police warn of man who threatened to shoot people in SF

 VIDEO: SF dispatchers warn of man who threatened to shoot public, police

-San Jose police are looking for Hamilton, who they say broke into his parents' home on Husted Avenue this week and stole several of their firearms while they were out of town.
+San Jose police are looking for Hamilton, who they say broke into his parents' home on Husted Avenue on Tuesday and stole several of their firearms while they were out of town.

 Police issued a warning after discovering Wednesday night that Hamilton had written a note threatening to kill members of the public in San Francisco and law enforcement in general.

-Note: UPDATE: Police arrest man accused of stealing guns, threatening to shoot people in San Francisco